GoogleChrome/web.dev/src/site/content/en/blog/how-mercadolibre-optimized-web-vitals/index.md

   </figcaption>
 </figure>

-These pages allow the user to perform complex interactions, so the goal was optimization interactivity, without removing valuable functionality.
+These pages allow the user to perform complex interactions, so the goal was interactivity optimization, without interfering with valuable functionality.

 ## Measure interactivity of product detail pages